BBN-Q/libaps2/doc/api-reference.rst

 API Reference
 =============

 BBN provides a C-API DLL for communicating with the APS2, as well as MATLAB and Julia wrappers for the driver.
 Below is the API documentation for the C DLL.
 We follow language conventions for index arguments, so channel arguments in the C-API are zero-indexed, while in MATLAB and Julia they are one-indexed.
 Most of the C-API methods require a device serial (an IP address) as the first argument.
 In MATLAB and Julia, the serial is stored in a device object, and so is dropped from all methods except for `connect()`.

 High-level methods
 ------------------

+`int init()`

+	Initializes the libaps2 driver.
+You must call this method after loading the libaps2 DLL into memory before the other methods will work.

 `int enumerate_devices()`

-	Called automatically when the libaps2 driver is loaded into memory, this method sends out a broadcast packet to find all APS2's on the local subnet.
+	Called automatically by `init()`, this method sends out a broadcast packet to find all APS2's on the local subnet.
 You may want to manually call this method if an APS2 has been (dis)connected from the network.
 Follow this up with a call to `get_deviceSerials()` to get a list of APS2 IP addresses.
 	Returns an APS_STATUS value.

 `int get_numDevices()`